 - Invite Walt Disney into your Christmas tradition by watching “Christmas with Walt Disney” at the Walt Disney Museum.
 (Run time is 68 minutes so for older kids!)
 Starting in December.

 - Got younger kids?
 Walt Disney Museum will have an “immersive seasonal installation celebrating Walt’s family and love of trains” for Home for the Holidays at Carolwood.
+It’s a small exhibit but it’s fun!
 Starting November 9th.

 - Take in the winter small town setting at the Holidays at Healdsburg Museum – Model Trains Spectacular!
 Starting November 24th.